Roboterbastler/known_map_localization/README.md

 roslaunch known_map_localization kml_node slam_map_topic:=/orb_slam/projected_map gps_topic:=/robot/gps known_map:=PATH_TO_YAML.yaml
 ```

+### Output
+The following topics are used to publish the results of the localization:

+- `known_map_localization/localization_node/geo_pose`: The estimated robot pose
+- `known_map_localization/localization_node/kml_base_link`: The transform from the anchor to the robot pose

 ## Resources
 [1] Stefano Carpin. *Fast and accurate map merging for multi-robot systems*.
 In: *Autonomous Robots* 25.3 (2008), S. 305-316